 Types of Latex Mattresses

-Natural latex (or NR latex) is produced from the sap of the rubber tree.
+- Natural latex: Natural latex is produced from the sap of the rubber tree.
 Two distinct processes are used to manufacture natural latex.
 Used since the 1930s, the Dunlop process involves stirring, molding and stem-baking the rubber tree sap; this causes natural sediment to accumulate at the bottom, leaving a denser, heavier foam at the top.
 Alternatively, the newer Talalay process requires the sap to be placed in a vacuum-sealed chamber.
 The sap is then deprived of oxygen, frozen and baked.
 Talalay latex is softer, lighter and more homogenous than Dunlop latex.

-The table below features a detailed breakdown of the four primary latex types.
+The table below features a detailed breakdown of the three primary latex types.